NEWS

 - younger patients with possible perimenopausal symptoms but fairly regular periods and the HCP is not sure about the diagnosis

-- patients on HRT with unscheduled bleeding but only after the August 2023 guidelines from the SFT gynaecology team have been followed
+- patients on HRT with unscheduled bleeding but only after the current guidelines from the SFT gynaecology team have been followed first

-- patients with a strong family history of breast cancer – please first check NICE guidelines in case they need to be referred to the Family History breast clinic for assessment of their degree of risk and to consider more regular screening and/or genetic testing first via the cks.nice.org.uk guidelines:Family history guidelines
+- patients with a strong family history of breast cancer – please first check NICE guidelines in case they need to be referred to the Family History breast clinic in Taunton for assessment of their degree of risk and to consider more regular screening and/or genetic testing.
+These can be found via the cks.nice.org.uk guidelines:Family history guidelines

 Patients not suitable for referral to this service:

-- patients with premature ovarian insufficiency or early menopause who mainly want to discuss fertility issues
+- patients with premature ovarian insufficiency or early menopause if they mainly want to discuss fertility issues

-- patients with unscheduled bleeding on HRT – these patients can be referred to the menopause service for advice on adjusting their HRT but only after the August 2023 guidelines from the gynaecology team have been followed.
+- patients with unscheduled bleeding on HRT – these patients can be referred to the menopause service for advice on adjusting their HRT but only after the latest guidelines from the gynaecology team have been followed.
 Please note it is common to have some unscheduled bleeding in the first 3 to 6 months after starting or changing HRT.
-More information in box below.
+More information in box below

 - patients with breast or gynaecological cancers who are already under the Bristol or Bath breast or gynaecological oncology services.
 These patients should be referred to the combined oncology and menopause clinic at the relevant hospital: